... ask the root question!

 Field tip from Tig:

-WHY anyone might question ethics or intent of large corporate companies finding opportunity becoming 'employee owned' during same timeline of Affirmative Action politics?
+WHY anyone might question ethics or intent of corporate companies becoming 'employee owned' during Affirmative Action politics?

 Short answer: